-- Medication Certification includes Clinical Calculations, Oral Medication, Medication Safety and is assigned to all RN EN and AT for completion within 6 weeks of starting in Mercy Hospital, then repeated 3 yearly. - Intravenous Certification is completed via healthLearn by all RN & AT within 6 weeks of starting in Mercy Hospital as a once off requirement.
+- Medication Certification completed on Tautoko, relevant to 'Assignment rules' for each clinical role e.g. NP, RN, EN, AT - Intravenous Certification is completed via healthLearn by all RN & AT within 6 weeks of starting in Mercy Hospital as a once off requirement.
+Practical skills are reviewed within the clinical area during the orientation period.

-Enrolled Nurses in any area
+• Enrolled Nurses in any area